Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

 By default the `-keygen` and `-updatepassword` commands generate and update [NaCl](https://nacl.cr.yp.to/) compatible keys.

 As of Tessera v0.10.2, the `--encryptor.type=EC` CLI option can be provided to generate/update keys of different types.
 See [encryptor config](../../../Configuration/Configuration Overview/#encryptor-supporting-alternative-curves-in-tessera) for more details.

+## Rotation
+Tessera is built to support rotation trivially, by allowing counterparties to advertise multiple keys at once.
+The tooling to make rotation seamless and automatic is on our Roadmap.